Gaiman: Visiting a Welsh Town in Patagonia & Where to Find Afternoon Tea!

 Posada los Mimbres – This is a 3-star hotel located 4 km from the historic district.
 It offers beautiful gardens, a swimming pool, free bicycles to get around, and a restaurant that serves home-cooked meals.

 Hostería Gwesty Plas y Coed – This place offers private rooms in a Welsh-style house in the historic centre of Gaiman.
+The location is unbeatable, so it’s super easy to get around on foot.

-Hopefully, this blog post has given you a few ideas of things to do in Gaiman and now, you should have no trouble finding a tea house where to enjoy Welsh afternoon tea!
+That’s our guide to visiting Gaiman, a charming Welsh town in Patagonia, Argentina!
+I hope this blog post gave you a few ideas of things to do in Gaiman, and now, you should have no trouble finding a tea house to enjoy Welsh afternoon tea.

 GROUP TOURS – If you’d rather join a group tour to travel in Argentina, check out Gadventures.